5 Money Saving Tips for New Parents

 1. Buy only what you need, when you need it

 The sheer joy of expecting a baby may drive you to fill your shopping cart with anything that baby might possibly need.
+As new parents, you might also suffer from “Fear of missing out” and feel obliged to spend hundreds or thousands of dollars on expensive baby gear to welcome your newborn or even feel good as new parents.

 For larger ticket items such as carriers or prams, it’s even more important to purchase them closer to when you need them.